RunOlga Docs

 You: Office Operations Manager and Care Services Operations.

-Working with Priorities and Tasks in Phase 1
+Working with Priorities in Phase 1

-In Phase 1 you create and update Priorities by talking to Olga rather than filling out forms.
+You can create and update Priorities by talking to Olga rather than filling out forms.
 She asks for the required fields, repeats the structured record back, and writes it only once you confirm.
 See conversational data entry.

 You can also ask Olga about the current state of your Priorities: